 The Upper Arlington City School district extends its high quality school programs to tuition-based part- and full-day preschool and extended-day kindergarten at Burbank Early Childhood School.
 Professional, long-tenured staff provide rich learning opportunities in well-equipped and carefully-planned classrooms.
 Individual learning and discovery rather than group instruction and activity are emphasized for typically-developing and special-needs children.
 In addition to meeting Ohio Department of Education standards, BECS is a recipient of the Irene Bandy-Hedden Award recognizing high quality early childhood programs in Ohio.

 Teachers provide a balance of quiet and active play.
 Naps and restful activities allow periodic breaks from the intense physical and cognitive explorations that characterize young children.
 Large muscle climbing rooms and an expansive outdoor playground provide an abundance of active play space.
 Teachers emphasize the importance of relationships by encouraging children to negotiate, cooperate, problem solve, and interact in courteous ways.
 Teachers encourage appropriate behaviors by modeling courtesy and respectfulness.
 Staff supports and encourages children to work through their difficulties and come to a resolution in respectful, non-violent ways.
+Additional staff support may also come into your child's classroom to help with overhaul management and/or student specific behavior issues.
 Teachers know when to intervene, how to facilitate problem solving, and which approach to use with a child.

 An Educational Program